Growing our impact through collaboration around shared objectives

 Coalition Memberships

 The American Spice Trade Association holds long-standing membership in several well-established coalitions.
 ASTA also works with industry partners on an as-needed basis and may form loose coalitions in varying degrees of formality to share information or collaborate on a more narrow set of objectives.
+ASTA industry coalition membership and partnerships include:

-3-A Sanitary Standards, Inc.: Hygienic by Design (3-A SSI)
+3-A Sanitary Standards, Inc.: Hygienic by Design

 Alliance for a Stronger FDA

+The Alliance for a Stronger FDA is a non-profit coalition that advocates for increased FDA appropriations.
 Funding for the FDA has not kept pace with the FDA’s additional responsibilities.
 The FDA needs more resources to fulfill its mission, and the Alliance works with Congress to build support for more Congressional funding for the FDA.

-Food & Beverage Issues Alliance (FBIA)
+Food & Beverage Issues Alliance

 Food Industry Codex Coalition

-The Food Industry Codex Coalition (FICC) represents over 70 U.S. food companies, beverage companies, and trade associations keenly interested in the international standard-setting activities of the Codex Alimentarius Commission (CAC).
+FICC represents over 70 U.S. food companies, beverage companies, and trade associations keenly interested in the international standard-setting activities of the Codex Alimentarius Commission (CAC).
 The primary objective of the FICC, which represents the entire food chain from production to retail, is to advocate for international food standards and policies based on science.

 Coatlitions